Refs/mongodb_learn/chapter1.md

   "version": "1.0.0",
   "description": "",
   "main": "app.js",
-// we can get rid of the test and let's say start  we just put the command we want to run "scripts": {
+  "scripts": {
     //"test": "echo \"Error: no test specified\" && exit 1" "start": "node app"